-Recreational Sports has two 12 passenger vans designated for use by sport clubs.
+Campus Recreation may have access to 12 passenger vans that may be available for use by sport clubs.
 The procedure for reserving a van is as follows:

-- 1. A completed Vehicle Request form must be submitted to Recreational Sports. - 2.
+- 1. A completed Vehicle Request form must be submitted to Campus Recreation. - 2.
 All club members reserving vehicles must have taken and passed the Van Driver Training Course, offered by SUNY Cortland Fleet Operations and Services (FOS).
-Drivers must then notify Recreational Sports that they have completed the course and provide proof that they are an approved University vehicle driver by submitting a copy of the course completion certificate.
+Drivers must then notify Campus Recreation that they have completed the course and provide proof that they are an approved University vehicle driver by submitting a copy of the course completion certificate.
 Details regarding how to register for and complete the training course can be found at the following website address: